 This is when I discovered the technique of making these things out of extruded foam boards.
 The material is available at most any home store here in Utah (Home Depot, Lowes, etc.) in 4' x 8' sheets or sometimes 2' x 8' sheets.
 You can get varying thicknesses, most commonly 3/4", 1" and 2".
 Just make sure to get the Extruded Polystyrene foam and not plain Styrofoam.
 The difference is that this material is not small particles pressed together like styrofoam.
 It is a uniform material with a high compression strength that is great for this purpose.
 The two most common brands you will find are Dow (blue sheets) and Owens-Corning (pink sheets).
 Last I checked, Owens-Corning calls their product "Formular", and Dow is calling theirs "RS Styrofoam" although it is certainly not just regular Styrofoam.
 Regular Styrofoam (usually white sheets) would work for simple tombstones, but won't hold together cleanly at the edges when you cut it.
 You cannot carve the lettering as described below with Styrofoam, but the Dow "RS Styrofoam" (blue sheets) will work okay since it is actually extruded polystyrene.

 I think the best place to start out is your local cemetery where you can get ideas of actual epitaphs, tombstone shapes, and finishes that you want to mimic.
 Of course this is the general process.
 For the specifics I will refer you to the best tutorial for tombstone making that I have found on the web, Moonlit Project.
+(Note this is a cached version under the Wayback Machine web archive as the original is no longer online).
 John Nelson has done a fantastic job at walking you through the process step by step, from start to finish.
-His tombstones are the most realistic you can find.
 Make sure to check out the tutorials on all three types; standard, ornate, and obelisk.

 One question I have gotten is how do I anchor my tombstones so that they do not blow over by the wind.
 What I do is use a piece of CDX or plywood (3/8" thick) for the base that is painted black.
 I prefer this method to embedding PVC within the tombstone for rebar as I don't want to risk damaging the tombstone.
 I cut a rectangle out that is the width of the tombstone and several inches more than the depth of it.
 I paint it with a couple coats of black latex paint to protect it from moisture and also hide it.
 I attach the tombstone to the wood base with clear silicone, so that the tombstone front is flush or slightly overhangs the wood, and the rest the wood extends to the back.